hmartiro/zircon/docs/components/overview.rst

+..  _overview:

 Overview of Components
 ======================

 Zircon consists of pluggable components useful individually or as a full stack for decoding and logging, structured querying and analysis, real-time visualization, and integration into custom applications.
-Each component's interface is defined by an abstract base class.
-Components are connected together to achieve a wide range of processing tasks in centralized or distributed scenarios.
+Components are connected together to achieve a flexible data pipeline in centralized and distributed scenarios.

 .. image:: ../../diagrams/zircon-architecture.png